Edzelf/ESP32-Radio/README.md

 Look for documentation and printdesign in the doc directory.

+Note: The radio will NOT play AACP streams.

 Features:
 -	Can connect to thousands of Internet radio stations that broadcast MP3 or Ogg audio streams.
 - Can connect to a standalone mp3 file on a server.